evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 In my case, I worked for Yelp and it seemed that they were doing well in terms of benefits, diversity, pay and all the things any modern company should be. (at least if you're a developer).
-But when you go home after work, also be prepared to see the dark side that your industry has created as a by-product.
+But when you go home after work, also be prepared to see the dystopia that your industry has created as a by-product.

 Questions / comments?